Discover more from The Developing Dev

-Staying at Meta longer than any of my friends helped me grow to a Staff engineer in 3 years.
+Staying at Meta longer than any of my friends helped me grow into a Staff Engineer (L6) in 3 years.
 My domain knowledge allowed me to deliver more in less time.
 I was able to move fast because I was so familiar with our tooling, tech stack, and organizational processes.

 How Long Should You Stay?

 Almost everyone agrees that 1 year is too short.
 Onboarding consumes much of that time, leaving little to utilize your knowledge.
 Past that, it depends on your situation.

 If your job is treating you well and offers growth opportunities then there’s no reason you shouldn’t stay longer than 4 years.
 At the same time, it could be a good idea to leave fast if you’re stagnating.
 I’m glad I left my first job after 8 months and in hindsight, it was a great decision.
 Here are the full results from the poll if you’d like to draw your own conclusions.

 We have a regular team health survey at Meta that asks “how long do you plan to stay at the company?”
 The funny thing is, I don’t think I’ve ever answered that I’d stay longer than 2 years even though I love my work.
 Yet, here I am 5 years later.
 Staying isn’t something you plan at the outset but rather something you regularly check in on.